jump-dev/JuMP.jl/docs/src/developers/contributing.md

 Finally, you can also contribute code to JuMP!

 !!! warning
-    If you do not have experience with Git, Github, and Julia development, the first steps can be a little daunting.
+    If you do not have experience with Git, GitHub, and Julia development, the first steps can be a little daunting.
 However, there are lots of tutorials available online, including these for:
      * [GitHub](https://guides.github.com/activities/hello-world/)